genomic-medicine-sweden/nallo/docs/usage.md

 Turned off with `--skip_snv_calling`.

-#### SV calling
+#### Call SVs

 This subworkflow depends on the alignment subworkflow.

 Which callers to run and merge into family VCFs that are used for subsequent annotation and ranking is determined by the `--sv_callers` parameter, e.g. `--sv_callers sniffles,hificnv`.
-The priority of the merging in SVDB is set by `--sv_caller_priority`, e.g. `--sv_caller_priority sniffles,hificnv`.
+The priority of the merging in SVDB is set by the order of the callers.
+This can be overwritten with the `--sv_callers_merge_priority` parameter.

+Sometimes you might want to run more callers than you use for merging, this can be controlled with the `--sv_callers_to_run` and `--sv_callers_to_merge` parameters.
+By default these are the same as `--sv_callers` but can be overwritten.

 If HiFiCNV is used, it also depends on the SNV calling subworkflow and requires the following files: